How do I request an accommodation for the exam?

 All applicants requesting test accommodations must review the information below, complete the Accommodation Form while submitting your CESP eligibility application, and upload the required supporting documentation when submitting their application online.
 Requests for test accommodations are reviewed by ESPCC on a case-by-case basis without penalty.

 All accommodation requests require Professional Documentation from a qualified professional verifying your functional impairment.
-This documentation must also include diagnosis
+This documentation must also include diagnosis and the qualified professional’s recommendation for accommodation.

 Examples of types of documentation include: